A Smart Gift to Leave to Bates

 We Can Receive Your Commercial Annuity Tax-Free

-Banks and life insurance companies typically sell commercial annuities.
-They provide the owner with fixed or variable income based on commercial rates of return.
-Because commercial annuities are subject to income and estate taxes, and for larger estates, federal taxes, they are often considered among the best assets to leave to charity.
+Like retirement plan assets, commercial annuities provide for tax-deferred growth while the owner is living.
+Because distributions from commercial annuities are subject to income taxes, they are often considered among the best assets to leave to charity.
+Due to our tax-exempt status, Bates can receive your commercial annuity completely tax-free.
 The best way to give a commercial annuity in support of our work after your lifetime is to name Bates as beneficiary.

 Upon withdrawal, a distribution from a commercial annuity will be subject to federal income tax and applicable state income tax.
 By naming the college as beneficiary, Bates can receive your commercial annuity completely tax-free and any assets contributed to Bates in this manner will result in a charitable deduction and help reduce any estate tax your estate might incur.